Twin Cities Hospitals Getting Creative To Fill Hundreds Of Jobs: 'It's Been A Struggle'

 “It’s just been nonstop, it’s been so busy, people are just getting exhausted,” Shaft said.

-Managers in nursing and security blame burnout between the pandemic and public safety.READ MORE: Chuck Close, Wisconsin-Born Master Of Monumental Grid Paintings, Dies At 81
+Managers in nursing and security blame burnout between the pandemic and public safety.READ MORE: COVID In Minnesota: Over 470 Patients In Hospital With Virus, Positivity Rate Reaches 5.4%

 “On top of COVID we’re dealing with a lot of issues, the stuff in the community, the violence going on,” Shaft said.